Table Of Contents

 15. Automate cloud spend optimization

-It is both time-consuming and labor-intensive to identify, review, and monitor ongoing rightsizing and cost-optimization opportunities.
+Identifying, reviewing, and monitoring ongoing rightsizing and cost-optimization opportunities is time-consuming and labor-intensive.
 Manual processes make it easy for teams to overlook opportunities.
 This is where automation can help.
 A good example is AWS Auto Scaling

 Modern cost platforms can rapidly scale down resource usage, thus costs, as your application requires fewer and fewer resources.
 In addition, some tools can terminate EC2 instances based on predefined times or capacity limits.
-Both measures are hard to take in real-time and manually without compromising performance.
+Both measures are difficult to take in real time and manually without compromising performance.

 16. Make continuous cloud cost optimization the new normal

 Once you make cost a first-class metric, the next thing to do is nurture a cost-awareness culture.
-You can do this by making cost optimization a continuous process along the entire DevOps lifecycle.
+You can do this by making cost optimization continuous throughout the entire DevOps lifecycle.
 How?

 Standardizing best practices for operating on the cloud can help with this.
 You can then assign cost governance responsibilities to a specific person or group to ensure accountability, consistency, and continuous improvement.